gomex/gomex.me/content/post/deploy_ruby_heroku.md

 +++
-title = "How to deploy Ruby and Node app on Heroku using Docker" date = "2019-02-15" draft = false
+title = "How to deploy Ruby and Node app on Heroku using Docker - Part 1" date = "2019-02-15" draft = false
 Categories = ["english", "devops", "docker", "ruby", "node"] Tags = ["english", "devops", "docker", "ruby", "node"]
 +++

-## LT;DR
+## TL;DR
 I need to deploy a ruby+node application as a docker image on Heroku, but I won't use Heroku cli do build it.
 This document is about how to test, build tag and deploy the docker image on a Heroku application according to the best practices.

 ## Attention